Manual web application security testing: A complete guide for 2026

 CI/CD pipeline integration

-Beagle Security integrates with modern development pipelines so tests can run automatically on every code push, merge, or deployment.
+Beagle Security integrates with modern development pipelines so tests run automatically on every code push, merge, or deployment.
 This aligns with shift-left security principles, ensuring vulnerabilities are caught early before they reach production.

 Cloud-based continuous monitoring

-Instead of relying on periodic manual assessments, Beagle provides ongoing visibility into your security posture.
+Rather than relying on periodic manual assessments, Beagle provides ongoing visibility into your security posture.
 It continuously monitors for new vulnerabilities introduced by code changes, dependency updates, or infrastructure modifications.

 Verified remediation guidance